You can, by all means, build and design your own WordPress website.

 For reference, when we have a new client come on board with us and I begin the website design process, I refer to a 50-point checklist just for the actual design part so I am covering everything – crossing my ‘T’s and dotting my ‘I’s.
 Getting all my ducks in a row so to speak.

 The first thing you’ll need to do is decide on the domain name you’ll use for your site.
-The most logical choice is to choose your business name, paired with a .COM extension.
+The most logical choice is to choose your business name, paired with a .com extension.
 This extension is the most popular one and most people expect a website to end with a .com.
+You can also use .org or .co – these are two popular ones.

 I recommend using Google Workspace to purchase a domain name (and while you’re there you can get a professional email address too!).
 There are other places to do this, I just like Google.
 They automatically give you privacy protection, too!

 We host our clients’ websites on our own server so that we are able to manage what is going on and update WordPress, themes and plugins when necessary.
-DO NOT purchase your domain name with your hosting provider.
+DO NOT purchase your domain name with your hosting provider OR your email address.
+Keep all three separate.
 This can set you up for all kinds of problems down the road.

 You will need to adjust the settings to match your brand (logo, fonts, colors) as well as other settings that will dictate how your site performs and looks.